-Somatic therapy works through the body to enable the nervous system, which has stored many of our unconscious patterns, to release these patterns and self-regulate.
+Somatic therapy works through the body to enable the nervous system, which has stored many of our unconscious patterns, to release these patterns and to self-regulate.

 My work is relational and somatic.